xiaocong/uiautomator/README.md

   d = Device('014E05DE0F02000E')
   ```

-- Speficy the adb server host and port running on other computer
+- Specify the adb server host and port running on other computer

     Although adb supports `-a` option since SDK 4.3, but now it has a bug on it.
-The only way to start adb server listenning on all interfaces instead of localhost, is `adb -a -P 5037 fork-server server &`
+The only way to start adb server listening on all interfaces instead of localhost, is `adb -a -P 5037 fork-server server &`

   ```python
   from uiautomator import Device